modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 If you have a `comProduct` instance loaded, and want to get the price from that, there are a few methods at your disposal with the word price (or pricing) in it:

 - `$product->getPrice() : \modmore\Commerce\Product\Price` - this is the old method of getting a price back for a product.
 Note that this `\modmore\Commerce\Product\Price` object is **not** an implementation of `\modmore\Commerce\Pricing\Interfaces\PriceInterface` (which would be the `\modmore\Commerce\Pricing\Price` class).
-This method primarily serves to turn the `price` field on the product into something that resembles a price with a currency, but that implementation turns out to have been a bit short-sighted, and has been deprecated.
+This method primarily served to turn the `price` field on the product into something that resembles a price with a currency, but that implementation turns out to have been a bit short-sighted, and has been deprecated.
 Unfortunately as the `Product\Price` and `Pricing\PriceInterface` are not compatible and we have been encouraging people to override getPrice in custom products, we have to keep them both around for a little while.
 - `$product->getPricing(comCurrency $currency) : ProductPricing` this always returns a `ProductPricing` instance (which implements both `PricingInterface` and `ItemPricingInterface`) with all pricing information for the product in the provided currency, including the retail price and the various price types that are configured on the product.

 So typically you'll get the full pricing information with `$product->getPricing(comCurrency $currency)`, and interact with that to get the standard or alternative prices.